lukasbrunner/ClimWIP/README.md

 Requirements and Installation
 -----------------------------

-ClimWIP is written in pure Python and requires at least Python version 3.6.
+ClimWIP is written in Python and requires at least version 3.6.
 It can be cloned from this GitHub repository using

 <code>git clone https://github.com/lukasbrunner/ClimWIP.git</code>